UWCS/uwcs-dextre/README.md

 * [License](#license)

 ### About
-uwcs-dextre is the latest in a long line of University of Warwick Computing Society websites, started immediatly before the 2020-21 academic year.
+uwcs-dextre is the latest in a long line of University of Warwick Computing Society websites, started immediately before the 2020-21 academic year.
 The site uses Python, Django and the [Wagtail CMS](https://github.com/torchbox/wagtail) (currently).

 The name 'Dextre' comes from the ISS module of the same name.
 The previous website, named 'Zarya', shares a name with another eponymous module of the ISS.
 The name for that version having been derived from the computer game Overwatch.